-Isreali Fitness Model Avital Cohen Shows Off Bombshell Body In Pink Bikini For Breast Cancer Awareness Month
+Israeli Fitness Model Avital Cohen Shows Off Bombshell Body In Pink Bikini For Breast Cancer Awareness Month

 My lovelies????
 It is October, meaning it’s Breast Cancer Awareness month ????
 My strength, my hearth..
 Whom I call MOM was diagnosed with breast cancer 2 months ago and had a surgery 3 weeks ago.
 Having #BreastCancer is difficult not just in the person who has it, but also on the entire family .
 It’s tearing to see the person you love aches, in pains and somehow different in ways that are not just the physical impact, but the “new” facial expressions.
 That sudden sadness or maybe despair I see in the eyes that I never saw before.
 The fear of what is coming next, the unknown.
 Talking and not always getting an answer as she’s deep in her own mind.
 I can’t fully explain as it’s really a sort of an emotional roller coaster right now.
 Now just before facing her treatments she reclaimed her sense of humor telling everyone that her boobs tried to kill her????
 My bionic mom (from a past severe accident) is a lady who overcomes EVERYTHING life throws in her way!
 Mom you’re the true meaning of this big word “Warrior”.
 I believe as you do that laughing is the best medicine.
 I believe in being strong when everything “seems to go wrong” and yes I believe in miracles????
 YOU’VE GOT THIS MOM.
 Fight and Rise ???? ????Ladies, for your own sake do checkups for early detection????
 May god bless you all????
 P.S.
 Show your support for those who are fighting????
 Wear pink and tag me???? #PinkOctober #BreastCancerAwareness #חודשהמודעותלסרטןהשד #לכולהבדק #גילוימוקדםמצילחיים #BreastCancerFighter

-In the comments, fans shared their best wishes for Avital’s mom
+In the comments, fans shared their best wishes for Avital’s mom.

 “So much love and luck to you and your mom,” one fan wrote.